Blame. It’s like jealousy and guilt and regret. We all know it’s worthless and counterproductive and feels terrible but we still indulge.

 The more you train yourself to automatically take 100% responsibility—especially for the circumstances that are “definitely not your fault”—the more you’ll expedite the process of moving up the levels of energy to perspectives of service and opportunity and creativity and genius.
 The more often you take 100% responsibility for everything you experience the more part of the solution you’ll be.

-So for 2017 ditch blame and make this your new mantra:
+To take it on, ditch blame and make this your new mantra:

 “I am 100% responsible for everything I experience.”